mmanishh/mmanishh.github.io/content/posts/2022/spin-up-git-projects.md

 ### 1. Prefixing URL

-To run any project in gitpod, you need to prefix with `gitpod.io/#` , It's as simple as that.
-For example, if you need to run a github repo `https://github.com/geshan/nodejs-sqlite` in gitpod you simply prefix the url.
-The prefixed url for above repo would be: [gitpod.io/#https://github.com/geshan/nodejs-sqlite](https://gitpod.io/#https://github.com/geshan/nodejs-sqlite).
+To run any project in gitpod, you need to prefix with `gitpod.io/#`, It's as simple as that.
+For example, if you need to run a GitHub repo `https://github.com/geshan/nodejs-sqlite` in gitpod you simply prefix the URL.
+The prefixed URL for the above repo would be `gitpod.io/#https://github.com/geshan/nodejs-sqlite`.
 It will bootstrap all the prerequisites, install all the dependencies and you are ready to use the app.
-The workspace in Gitpod is imilar to that of Visual Studio Code.
+The workspace in Gitpod is similar to that of Visual Studio Code.
 Attached screenshot of the workspace in Gitpod.

 ![Gitpod Repo](/assets/images/2022/gitpod_repository.png)